Sitecore-Hackathon/2025-DED/README.md

    ```
 4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000)

-⟹ Write a short clear step-wise instruction on how to install your module.

-> _A simple well-described installation process is required to win the Hackathon._
-> Feel free to use any of the following tools/formats as part of the installation:
->
-> - Sitecore Package files
-> - Docker image builds
-> - Sitecore CLI
-> - msbuild
-> - npm / yarn
->
-> _Do not use_
->
-> - TDS
-> - Unicorn

-for example:

-1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
-2. ...
-3. profit

 ### In App Configuration

 If using the production environment (https://sitecore-content-export.vercel.app), or if you've completed the local development server setup, you'll need to configure instances within the app.
 Think of these as "connections" to your Sitecore instances.